Jessicavazm/t1a1-workbook/README.md

  - web browsers (requests, rendering and developer tools)

 ### Explain how each technology has contributed to the development of client and server communication over the internet (50 - 150 words for each technology)
 - TCP stands for transmission control protocol, it's bridge between the sender and the final destination.
 TCP is responsible for putting all packets back together, making sure the transmission occurs smoothly free of delays and errors.
 TCP uses a process called "Three way shake hand" that initialise the connection between the sender and the receiver, making sure there's a stable connection before data exchange.
 Three Way Handshake consist in tree steps *SYN* (this packet requests initialisation of transmission process, this is sent from source to target server), *SYN-ACK* (target server sends a packet back with agreement to source) and the last packet *ACK* (source sends target server a packet to confirm the connection is established).
 Another feature is Segment Number system, TCP packets are identified with numbers, in case any problem occurs to a packet in the transmission process, TCP can identify efficiently what packet has failed and retransmit that pack again.

 - TCP has contributed to the development client-server making sure data transmission is secure and reliable, free of errors, control the flow of how much data server sends to client, allowing a reliable connection and less probability of corrupted files or congestion.

 - HTTP stands for Hypertext Transfer Protocol, it's a transfer protocol that establish the connection between server and client.
 It's the bridge

--HTTPS is an considered more secure than HTTP.
+- HTTPS is an considered more secure than HTTP.
 It uses encryption protocol (TLS) to ensure security of data.
 It's very useful when dealing with private information such as addresses, bank details, anything that contains your private information.
 Some web browsers such as Google Chrome are able to tell what web page doesn't use HTTPS, and are not secure.
 - HTTPS has contributed to client and server to ensure security of data exchanges, it has an extra layer of protection and if it's leaked it won't be able to be understood.

 - Web browsers are softwares that enables users access, find webpages and see it's content such as text, videos and images.
 We can use Web browsers in our computer, laptops, phones.
 Some of the most used web browsers are: Google Chrome, Safari, Microsoft Edge and plenty more.